 The Wealth of India:

 One of the first CSIR initiatives after its establishment was to begin documenting the rich resources available in India.
 The effort culminated in the Wealth of India, a 20-volume authoritative reference material.
-The treatise has proved invaluable as an information- source for economically important plants, animals, minerals and their applications.
+The treatise has proved invaluable as information- source for economically important plants, animals, minerals and their applications.

 Creating Wealth For The Community